 Goldman Sachs Bewaarstichting I acts as custodian company (the Custodian Company).
 The Custodian Company is the legal owner of all the assets of the Fund.
 All assets are or will be acquired by the Custodian Company in its own name for the joint account and risk of the Participants.
 Obligations that are or become part of the Fund are or will be entered into in the name of the Custodian Company.
 The Investments belonging to the Investment Fund are held in the name of the Custodian Company for the account and risk of the Participants.

 The Investment Fund has two Participation Classes.
-Participations per Participation Class give the right to a proportionate share of the net asset value of the respective Participation Class.
-The Participation Classes within the Fund may mutually differ in terms of cost and fee structure, the minimum amount of the initial deposit and demands on the quality of the investors.
+Participations of a Participation Class give the right to a proportionate share of the net asset value of the respective Participation Class.
+The Participation Classes within the Fund may mutually differ in terms of cost and fee structure, the minimum amount of the initial deposit, demands on the quality of the investors, the currency is which the participations are shown, etcetera.